 We also seek to expand our business through corporate development activities.
-Our ability to identify and acquire, inlicense or develop additional products or product candidates to grow our business are subject to a number of risks and uncertainties, including the risks associated with business combination or product or product candidate acquisition transactions, such as the challenges inherent in the integration of acquired businesses with our historical business, the increase in geographic dispersion among our centers of operation and the risks that we may acquire unanticipated liabilities along with acquired businesses or otherwise fail to realize the anticipated benefits (commercial or otherwise) from such transactions.
+Our ability to identify and acquire, in-license or develop additional products or product candidates to grow our business are subject to a number of risks and uncertainties, including the risks associated with business combination or product or product candidate acquisition transactions, such as the challenges inherent in the integration of acquired businesses with our historical business, the increase in geographic dispersion among our centers of operation and the risks that we may acquire unanticipated liabilities along with acquired businesses or otherwise fail to realize the anticipated benefits (commercial or otherwise) from such transactions.

 We are increasingly experiencing pressure from third party payors to agree to discounts, rebates or other restrictive pricing terms for Xyrem.
 As our business becomes more complex, we may need to enter into rebate agreements in order to ensure that patients continue to have access to Xyrem, and to support the long-term success of our sleep franchise, which might result in lower net revenues for Xyrem.
-In addition to increasing pricing pressure from, and restrictions on reimbursement imposed by, governmental and private third party payors, due to the attention being paid globally to healthcare cost containment, drug pricing by pharmaceutical companies is currently, and is expected to continue to be, under close scrutiny by both federal and state governments, including with respect to companies that have increasingly drawn public scrutiny from the U.S. Congress, the Federal Trade Commission and the FDA, with allegations that such programs are used as a means of improperly blocking or delaying competition.
+In addition to increasing pricing pressure from, and restrictions on reimbursement imposed by, governmental and private third party payors, due to the attention being paid globally to healthcare cost containment, drug pricing by pharmaceutical companies is currently, and is expected to continue to be, under close scrutiny by both federal and state governments, including with respect to companies that have increased the price of products after acquiring those products from other companies.
+In addition, REMS programs have increasingly drawn public scrutiny from the U.S. Congress, the Federal Trade Commission and the FDA, with allegations that such programs are used as a means of improperly blocking or delaying competition.
 If we become the subject of any government investigation with respect to drug pricing or other business practices, including as they relate to the Xyrem REMS or otherwise, we could incur significant expense and could be distracted from operation of our business and execution of our strategy.